csce-315-331-2024a/project-3-full-stack-agile-web-902-10/back/README.md

 ## Server setup

-Right now the server is not hosted, and needs to be run locally for debugging purposes, run it in a seperate terminal after installing the python dependencies using pip.
+After insuring all the dependencies are installed, run `npm run build` and `npm run start`, this will build and run the server.

 ## Sending data to the server